Master of Spatial Science Technology (Surveying)

 You will also develop research methodology skills to complete a research project.
 The research project and dissertation is a stepping stone to further research degrees such as a PhD.

-You may be able to graduate sooner with a Graduate Diploma of Spatial Science Technology after completing 8 units or a Graduate Certificate in Spatial Science Technology after completing 4 units.
+You may be able to graduate sooner with a Graduate Diploma of Spatial Science Technology after completing 8 units or a Graduate Certificate of Spatial Science Technology after completing 4 units.

 The Master of Spatial Science Technology is not accredited by any professional bodies other than the University of Southern Queensland.